-Input field Description 1/0 A slider switch indicates whether antispam is active (I) or inactive (0).
-Click the slider switch to change the status.
-This option is activated by default.
-License This field displays the license information for your spam filter.
-Spam Detection To select one of the following options, click the respective button: Confirmed - E-mails that contain known and verified spam patterns are classified as spam.
-Bulk - Complimentary to the Confirmed setting, e-mails sent by mail accounts that generally send mass e-mail are classified as spam (default).
-Suspect - Complimentary to the Confirmed and Bulk setting, mails sent from accounts that generally send large of e-mails are classified as spam.
-Spam Tag To decide how you want to mark e-mails as spam, select one of the following options: Header - The original e-mail is marked as spam in the mail header.
+Input field Description Spam Tag To decide how you want to mark e-mails as spam, select one of the following options: Header - The original e-mail is marked as spam in the mail header.
 Subject - The original e-mail is marked as spam in the mail header.
 The subject is changed according to the formatting settings (default).
 Attachment - An e-mail identified as spam is attached to a new e-mail that is marked as spam in the mail header and in the heading according to the formatting settings.
 Subject Tag format Define how you want to mark e-mails that are classified as spam.
 Enter an individual text to mark the subject of an e-mail.
 Use the following variables: %SUBJECT% (original subject of the email), %SPAMCLASS% and %SPAMCLASSNUM% (category).
 Click D to mark the subject of an email according to the default settings (SPAM [%SUBJECT%]).
 Mail Lists To create a blacklist and/or a whitelist, add any amount of e-mail addresses to the respective list.
 You can apply both lists at the same time.
 You can add e-mail addresses to both lists.
 To add e-mail addresses manually, enter an e-mail address into the input field and click Add.
 You can also import email addresses from a text file.
-On the respective list, click > Import and open the desired file.
+On the respective list, click → Import and open the desired file.
 By default, the maximum size of an import file is 1 Megabyte.
 Every line that is not empty adds an entry to the respective list.
-To export an address list to your local disk as a text file, click Export below the list.
-For more information, see Icons and buttons on page 22.
+To export an address list to your local disk as a text file, click → Export below the list.
+For more information, see lcons and buttons on page 23.
 In every address list, you can add the following placeholders: for words, ? for single characters.